Promising practices for assessing and adjusting your instruction to meet students' needs.

 What makes a skilled reader?

-One of the leading researchers of early language development and its connection to later literacy, Dr. Hollis Scarborough, developed in 2001 what he termed the Reading Rope, which helps us articulate the specific skills readers need to have in order to be proficient.
+One of the leading researchers of early language development and its connection to later literacy, Dr. Hollis Scarborough, developed in 2001 what she termed the Reading Rope, which helps us articulate the specific skills readers need to have in order to be proficient.
 The rope consists of lower and upper strands, with the upper strand focusing on language comprehension, and the lower strand emphasizing word recognition.
 All these micro skills start to work together through practice and repetition, so that these skills can become instinctive.
 Ideally, over time, language comprehension becomes more strategic and weaves together with word recognition to produce a skilled reader.

 I have greatly appreciated Dr. Scarborough’s work, and recognize connections to how I have and continue to talk about the reading development in my coaching work.
 Despite using a few different terms, we have similar meanings.
-What he describes as literacy knowledge, I have described as concepts about print.
+What she describes as literacy knowledge, I have described as concepts about print.
 Similarly, we talk about comprehension as consisting of micro skills including vocabulary and background knowledge — the skills needed to make sense and meaning of a text.

 However, I have gone a bit further in my explanation of what emerging readers need and have developed the Reading Wheel, which is based on my understanding of research and my experience as a childhood educator, teaching students how to read.